 Visit the United States Department of Labor to view a complete SIC list.

 Federal statistical agencies classify establishments using a list of six-digit numerical codes, which are known as the Northern American Classification System (NAICS).
-The codes are used to collect, analyze, and publish statistical information about similar types of businesses and how they impact the economy in the U.S.
+The codes are used to collect, analyze, and publish statistical information about similar types of businesses and how they impact the US economy.

 Online gaming and casino merchants use the following NAICS codes:

 713290 – Other Gambling Industries